Mary Ersek, PhD, RN, FPCN

 - BS, Georgetown University, 1980

-Dr. Ersek is director of a national VA quality improvement program, which administers surveys to bereaved family members who are asked to rate the care received by veterans in the last month of life.
+Dr. Ersek is senior scientist at the Veteran Experience Center, a national VA quality improvement program, which administers surveys to bereaved family members who are asked to rate the care received by veterans in the last month of life.
 The team disseminates survey results to guide quality improvement efforts in VA medical centers across the country.
 Through secondary analyses, the team also informs clinical care and performance measurement in VA and non-VA settings, and presents these analyses at national meetings and publishes them in peer-reviewed journal articles.

 Selected Career Highlights